 Junior, on the other hand, is a small, muddy, tight cave system nearby.
 It’s usually described as claustrophobic or, as Mike puts it, “Like kneeling in a bath of porridge with a rainstorm coming down on your head.”

 By the late 1980s, many thought all the caves in Waitomo had been found.
-But around 1988, cavers Kip Mandeno, Pete Smith, Kieran Mckay and Dave Smith (along with few others throughout the years) set out to prove that theory wrong.
+But around 1988, cavers Kip Mandeno, Pete Hobson, Kieran Mckay and Dave Smith (along with few others throughout the years) set out to prove that theory wrong.
 They found about 30 more cave systems, and began to piece together the mystery of the Waitomo headwaters.

-Luckie Strike is one of the caves where the Waitomo River begins its journey.
+Luckie Strike is one of the caves where the Waitomo Stream begins its journey.
 These cavers aimed to trace the journey of this water through 12 master cave systems, and Junior was discovered along the way.
 Junior was very close to the back of Luckie Strike, and cavers thought a connection might be possible.
 It was a tantalising idea, because a trip down Luckie Strike takes three or four hours to reach the back of the cave, then cavers must turn around and retrace their footsteps.
 It’s not an easy trip, but what cavers call “sporty”.

 Eventually I learned what “sporty” meant.
 Lots of bridging and jumping over crevices and streams, leaping over falls, hiking, crawling, ascending and swimming.
 You don’t walk it, you use every technique your body can perform to overcome an array of obstacles.